 Travis is the only character whose inner world we glimpse.
-He is haunted by dreams of his plague-ridden grandfather (killed by Paul at the beginning of the film to ensure no one else would contract the disease), which communicate both his guilt and a premonition of his own eventual fate.
-Among Shults’ characters, Travis seems to fear death the most, possessing an almost psychic connection with it.
-Yet he’s also the most emotionally sensitive.
-He takes pity on the strangers when they arrive, convincing his father to let them stay, and his desire to reach out past the barriers of distrust is evident.
+He is haunted by dreams of his plague-ridden grandfather (killed by Paul at the beginning of the film to ensure no one else contracts the disease), which communicate both his guilt and a premonition of his own eventual fate.
+Among Shults’ characters, he appears more inclined to reach out past the barriers of distrust, taking pity on the strangers when they arrive and convincing his father to let them stay.

 As the film’s narrator, however, Travis is unreliable.
 His nightmares become increasingly blurred with what actually unfolds inside the cabin, and it is possible he only dreamt finding the red door unlocked.
 Of course, to debate whether the door was really opened – and if so, who opened it – would be to fall into the same trap of suspicion as the characters.
-It would miss the point that Shults is making, which is how swiftly fear annihilates trust and human connection – and how quick the families are to suspect each other once they assume the rules have been broken.
+It would miss the point that Shults seems to be making, which is how swiftly fear annihilates trust and how quick the families are to suspect each other once they assume the rules have been broken.

 Numerous critics have noted how It Comes At Night evokes Shults’ earlier portrayal of vicious family dynamics in Krisha (2015), which are likewise catalyzed by the arrival of an outsider.
 Viewers of It Comes At Night will also find similarities to Cormac McCarthy’s The Road, in which a father’s unbending quest to keep his son alive in a post-apocalyptic world frequently finds himself at odds with his son’s pleas to treat the strangers they encounter with empathy.
 Reflected in Shults’ bare-bones visuals and camerawork are The Road’s scant resources, scavenging survivors, abandoned boarded-up houses, and constant wariness.